Discover Homestay in Wanstead

 Wanstead’s property types are varied.
 In the village area of the neighbourhood, you’ll find large and upmarket detached houses as well as some villa-type homes, and typical Victorian and Georgian terraced houses in the main residential streets.
 Most of the residents here are families, so you’ll find properties with lots of bedrooms and plenty of room; particularly when compared to more central districts.

 Considered a very safe place to live, Wanstead is almost entirely residential and so much quieter than tourist-y areas that sit more centrally and as a result, you’ll naturally find less people on the streets in the evenings and overnight.
 Crime rates are low here and for the most part, there’s no fear of leaving a family car or motorbike on the drive or using a mobile phone in the street .
 It feels much more British suburb than big city here.
 The amount of families living in Wanstead means that you’re more likely to come across bored teenagers and lively children on the streets than you are anyone with ill-intent.

-What type of people live in Wanstead?
+What type of Host Families live in Wanstead?